Priyanshu-Batham/Algolyzer/CONTRIBUTING.md

         # Create a local administrator
         python manage.py createsuperuser

-        # Run custom Tailwind watch command
+        # Now open a NEW TERMINAL and start tailwind in Algolyzer dir
         npm run tw_watch

-        # Run Django server (in new terminal)
+        # Goto PREVIOUS TERMINAL and Run Django server.
         python manage.py runserver 8000
         ```

-    - For Windows
+    - # For Windows
+        ### Recommended to use `git bash` unless you know how to cope with `ScriptExecutionPolicy` in `Powershell`

         ```powershell
         # Create a virtual environment named 'myenv'